aws-samples/busy-engineers-encryption-sdk/docs/index.rst

 In this workshop, you will add encryption and decryption features to a simple web application that sends form data over Amazon SQS.

-First, you'll enable encryption by calling KMS directly, then, you'll change your code to use the Encryption SDK to call KMS for you.
-You will also add data key caching to reduce calls to KMS call overhead and an encryption context.
-The encryption context is non-secret data that you can use for tracking and auditing, verifying the identity of an encrypted message, and as a condition for grants and policies.
+First, you will enable encryption by calling KMS directly.
+Second, you will change your code to use the AWS Encryption SDK to call KMS.
+Third, you will add data key caching to reduce calls to KMS.
+Fourth, you will add an encryption context; non-secret data that you can use for tracking and auditing, verifying the identity of an encrypted message, and as a condition for grants and policies.

 .. toctree::
     :maxdepth: 1